Rainier Beach High School: Demographics

 As of October 2007, 59.8% of enrolled students were African American, 24.4% were Asian, 9.4% were Hispanic, 5% were White and 1.4% were Native American.
 Of the 361 students, 61.8% qualify for free or reduced lunch.
 These demographics reflect the neighborhood itself.
 In October 2009, 70.6% of students were eligible for free or reduced price meals.
-It is the only high school in the state of Washington where African-American students account for the majority of the student body.

 Student life

-Rainier Beach has a history of trying new things, beginning with its founding.
-Starting as a combined Middle and High School, the increased volume of students created the need to separate the two types of schools.
+Rainier Beach started as a combined Middle and High School, the increased volume of students created the need to separate the two types of schools.
 Staff has been honored with the local Golden Apple awards.
 2 Parents and leaders of the PTSA have been honored at the White House.
 3 Along with program recognition (1998 Golden Apple Teaching Academy winner) a tight knit community which supports and develops close knit community relationships.
-4 Much of the stigma of the Rainier Valley is often placed on the school, however the academics and the student successes are often over looked.
+4 Much of the stigma of the Rainier Valley is often placed on the school, however the academics and the student successes are often overlooked.
 Rainier Beach is trying to share their view of the school with their new approach, "The New Beach."
 Promotion of their academic success is the new focus.
 5 RBHS is in a troubled section of the city, and many incidents occurring in the area are automatically assumed to be caused by gang-affiliated young men, including Rainier Beach and South Lake Alternative High School students.
 Students come from many ethnic cultures within the neighborhood, and often from difficult socio-economic backgrounds.
 Sometimes the realities of society outside the school enter into school life.
 One recent example emerged in this newspaper story.
 Another larger incident erupted on the school grounds during the summer.

 Performing Arts magnet school plan

-A large new performing arts center was built on the campus in 1998, when Rainier Beach was to become a performing arts magnet school.
+A large performing arts center was built on the campus in 1998, when Rainier Beach was to become a performing arts magnet school.
 Federal funding for the magnet plan, and the plan itself, ended after three years.
 Little used for years, the hall, now called the Paul Robeson Performing Arts Center, began hosting community theater productions in 2007.
 Rainier Beach now offers special programs in partnership with several theater troupes in the Rainier Beach High School Theater Coalition.